leehyon/koh-garden/content/bricks/linux-pocket-guide.md

   - Backquotes cause their contents to be evaluated as a shell command.
   - A dollar sign and parentheses are equivalent to backquotes.
 - A job is simply the shell's unit of work.
-  - Jobs are at a higher level than Linux processes; the Linux operating system knows nothing about them.
+  - Jobs are at a higher level than Linux processes, the Linux operating system knows nothing about them.
   - Type `^Z` in a shell, while a job is running in the foreground, will suspend that job.
 It simply stops running, but its state is remembered.
     - Now you're ready to type `bg` to put the command into the background, or `fg` to resume it in the foreground.
 You could also leave it suspended and run other commands.
   - Type `^C` to kill a command running in the foreground immediately.